abhinavpb-249/MCQGenerator/README.md

 <b> Working </b>

+I wrote this code a few years ago when I just starting to learn Javascript.
+So there will be unnecessary parts in the code.
+But it works, so I haven't changed it.

 The output is an HTML code to produce an MCQ, and the questions and options are changed according to the user input via innerHTML.

+When the user clicks on the radio with the label "<i>Option A is correct</i>", we change the id of the option A to indicate that it is right and change the value of else to indicate that it is wrong.
+With the code provided to the user, the option with the "correct Id" is changed to green and the one with the "wrong Id" will be changed to red upon clicking.

+Finally, the div with the Id "Correct_explanation" is shown if the selected answer is correct, and if it wrong the div with the Id "Wrong_explanation" is shown.